Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 7/12/2024
 finished the view team section today, all errors are gone and have a filtered option working for prisma, also worked with sean through them and mad the select handle changes rather then a button.
 Times are working as well.

+7/15/2024
+today made some changes to the db and worked with zack on his portion and then made some fixes to the user table